Boyd Archaeological Field School

 Durham Continuing Education logo

-BoydFS has assisted with the documentation of several Ontario archaeological sites, most recently conducting excavations at the Sebastien site, a 700-year old Middle Iroquoian village located in Pickering, Ontario.
+BoydFS has assisted with the documentation of several Ontario archaeological sites, most recently conducting excavations at the Sebastien site, an 800-year-old Middle Iroquoian village located in Pickering, Ontario.

 QUICK LINKS